Roasted Cauliflower Pasta

 Instructions

-• Preheat the oven to 400F.
-Toss the cauliflower, red onion, salt, paprika, and crushed red pepper in 1 1/2 tablespoons of the oil.
-Transfer the vegetables to a baking sheet lined with parchment paper or foil.
-The florets should be in a single layer and now crowded; if you need to use two sheets to achieve this, that's fine.
-Roast for 25 minutes, or until the cauliflower is tender and crispy on the edges, stirring once halfway through.
+• Transfer the cauliflower and red onion to the baking sheet, then sprinkle them with the salt, paprika, and crushed red pepper flakes as desired.
+Drizzle the mixture with 1 1/2 tablespoons of the oil.
+Use your hands or a spoon to mix everything well, coating the vegetables with the oil and seasoning.
+They should be in a single layer and now crowded; if you need to use two sheets to achieve this, that's fine.

 • Heat the remaining 1 1/2 tablespoons of oil over low heat in a large sauté pan.
 Add the garlic and cook, stirring constantly, for 20-30 seconds, until the garlic is fragrant.
-Add the pasta, the lemon juice and zest, the parsley, the roasted cauliflower, and a half cup of pasta cooking water.
+Add the pasta, the lemon zest and juice, roasted cauliflower and onions, the parsley, capers, and a quarter cup / 60ml of pasta cooking water.
 Stir everything together and heat through.
-If the pasta feels too thick or is sticking together at all, stir in a splash of the cooking water and/or olive oil.
-Taste and add additional salt, crushed red pepper, and lemon as needed.
-Serve right away, with cashew parmesan cheese to taste.
+If the pasta feels too thick or is sticking together at all, stir in another splash of the cooking water and/or olive oil.

 An overhead image of a plant-based pasta dish that has been prepared with lots of vegetables.
 It's garnished with a sprinkle of green parsley.